What is Seaboard 5D?

 Press on the preset name at the top, or double-tap a given preset, to return to the main player view.

 Additional presets can be purchased through the Apple iTunes store by pressing the shopping basket button on the top right corner:

 When playing on-screen, Seaboard 5D aims to provide the same controls as can be found on the Seaboard RISE hardware controller.
-These include options to switch octave, a sustain pedal, an XY-Pad to modify sounds, and three faders assigned to macros that modify the sound.
+These include options to switch octave, a sustain pedal, an XY Touchpad to modify sounds, and three Touch Faders assigned to macros that modify the sound.
 These controls can be accessed by pressing the circular icon for the settings menu.

 Press Control 1 or Control 2 for different layouts.